Christa J. Olson

 Research Interests

-19th and 20th century visual cultures in the Americas; historical methods and methodological pedagogy; publics, democracy, nationalisms, & transnationalism; coloniality and post-colonialism
+Rhetorical history, theory, and criticism; visual culture; Latin America; public memory; historical methods and methodological pedagogy; publics, democracy, nationalisms, & transnationalism; coloniality and anti-colonialism

 Teaching Areas

-I teach courses in visual rhetoric, research methods, and the history of rhetoric.
+I teach graduate and undergraduate courses in visual culture, research methods, and the history & theory of rhetoric.
 I enjoy working with students as they encounter, provide context for, and analyze persuasive artifacts of all types (images, speeches, texts, performances, etc.)

 Degrees and Institutions